NeuhausMatheus/chatgpt-api/README.md

 It will start listening in: http://localhost:3001

+## Get your OpenAI's API Key

+You need to get an API key at: https://platform.openai.com/account/api-keys

+To be able to use this app.
+We also have a variable that queries an env. variable, where you can place it securily.

 ## Using NGROK (Optional)

 It's optional: You can start the NGROK`s ingress using:

 ngrok http 3001